 If I had to make a top of the most nutritional meal I cooked so far this has to be on top.
 I was almost the way out my door to buy some chicken for these collard greens wraps, but then I remembered I keep some fish cans in my pantry for emergency.
 And what could be better than a can of Sardines, with 1,100mg of Omega 3 per container.
-The brand I had, Season Brand, are are also sustainably and wild caught, and no BPA lining.
+The brand I had, Season Brand, is also sustainably and wild-caught, and no BPA lining.
 I also buy them in water and salt, because I heard the olive oil used in canning is not the best and might be already rancid.
 Better safe than sorry.

 Collard Greens Wraps – Ditch that bread

 Who needs bread when you have nature’s best wrap, collard greens.
 Sturdy and big leaves, they are easy to cook and can hold any wrap.
 To prepare the collard greens, you just have to blanch them in hot water with lemon for about 5 minutes.
 Take them out and dry.
 With a good knife scrap the hard part of the stem (see pictures) making sure you don’t cut through the leaf.
 Put two leaves together, add your filling and wrap like a burrito (fold the sides in and then roll).
 Cut the roll in half.

 For the salad, you need one 4.3oz can of sardines, liquid drained, one avocado, extra virgin olive oil, lime juice, fresh cilantro, pitted green olives, cut in half, one tsp Primal Kitchen mayo or homemade mayo, salt and pepper to taste.
 You can play with different fillings, but I added some steamed broccoli, pickled red onion, and fermented carrots and ginger from Farmhouse Culture.